melvingaye/hls/README.md

 ## Purpose

-Experiment with building habits through automation.
+Experiment with building habits through automated text messages.
+The idea is that people have their phones with them all day and phones are like personal confidants.
+So getting a reminder from something a person is already so intimate with will improve the odds of developing the desired about they are getting reminders about.

-### Getting Started
+## Getting Started

--   `docker-compose build`
--   `docker-compose up -d`

-#### Local Requirements

-1. Run the `db/create-db.sql` script to get an empty database
-2. Replace `<RECIPIENT_PHONE_NUMBER>` with your phone number in `db/populate-db.sql` and then run it
-3. Use [Cronguru](https://crontab.guru/) to format the time entries
-4. Make sure redis is installed on your server or provide `bull` a redis config (bull depends on this).

-#### Twilio Requirements
+### Twilio Requirements

 1. You'll need a twilio account for this to work [follow the steps here](https://www.twilio.com/docs/sms/tutorials/how-to-send-sms-messages-node-js#send-an-sms-message-in-node-via-the-rest-api) to get this part set up
-2. Configure twilio phone number to handle webhook - more details to come
+2. Configure twilio phone number webook by adding an endpoint (ngrok can be used for local testing)

-## Running

-1. Run `npm run dev` - uses dotenv to preload env variables
+### Development

+1. Fork/pull the repo and run `npm i` in the root dir (all commands are ran in root dir)
+2. Start Docker (if you don't have it install it)
+3. Run `docker-compose -f .\docker-compose.dev.yml build`
+4. Run `docker-compose -f .\docker-compose.dev.yml up -d`
+5. Use vscode Run and debug menu to run "Launch Server API"

-### Chores
+### Testing

+1. Add your first habit using Postman or insomnia
+    - request body should look like this
+      `{"Body": "Add#Test Habit.
+Message#Testing.
+When#*/1 * * * *.", "From": "+1<YOUR_PHONE_NUMBER>"}`
+    - Use [Cronguru](https://crontab.guru/) to format the time entries and create

+## Future Work

-1. Add proper logging
+1. ~~Add proper logging~~
 2. ~~Add a way to create new task through text~~
 3. Use multi-step build to make images smaller
-4. Way to get all text associated with a particular phone number
+4. Add feature to get all habits associated with a particular phone number
-5. Way to remove a habit
+5. Add feature to remove a habit

 ## Deployment